entropygeneration/cnftsniper/README.md

 __Alpha:__

 This is an initial version and is in no way intended for use in a production environment.
 Bugs and issues exist, and all concepts have not been fully developed.
 This version is intended to act as a skeleton / framework to be used for further collaboration / experimentation.
+Code is very rudimentary at this point.

 __jpg.store:__